ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Additional Experimental Details

-We evaluate ThinkJEPA on two egocentric video benchmarks: \textbf{EgoDex}~\cite{egodex} and \textbf{EgoExo4D}~\cite{grauman2024ego}. \textbf{EgoDex} is a large-scale benchmark for egocentric dexterous manipulation, providing egocentric video paired with 3D hand (and finger) pose annotations, which naturally fits our latent forecasting and trajectory regression setting~\cite{egodex}. \textbf{EgoExo4D} is a large-scale multimodal, multiview dataset of skilled human activities with synchronized egocentric and exocentric videos, and extensive annotations including 3D body pose, 3D hand pose, and gaze, enabling evaluation of human motion from egocentric video~\cite{grauman2024ego}.
+EgoExo4D~\cite{grauman2024ego} is a large-scale multimodal, multiview dataset of skilled human activities.
+It contains synchronized egocentric and exocentric videos, with annotations including 3D body pose, 3D hand pose, and gaze.
+We use EgoExo4D to evaluate whether ThinkJEPA transfers beyond the EgoDex setting to broader human-motion forecasting from egocentric observations.